-Section 404 of the Sarbanes-Oxley Act requires that we evaluate and report on our system of internal controls beginning with our Annual Report on Form 10-K for the year ending December 31, 2022.
+Section 404 of the Sarbanes-Oxley Act requires that we evaluate and report on our system of internal controls beginning with this annual report.
 Only in the event we are deemed to be a large accelerated filer or an accelerated filer and no longer qualify as an emerging growth company, will we not be required to comply with the independent registered public accounting firm attestation requirement on our internal control over financial reporting.
-The fact that we are a blank check company makes compliance with the requirements of the Sarbanes-Oxley Act particularly burdensome on us as compared to other public companies because a target business with which we seek to complete our Initial Business Combination may not be in compliance with the provisions of the Sarbanes-Oxley Act regarding adequacy of its internal controls.
+The fact that we are a blank check company makes compliance with the requirements of the Sarbanes-Oxley Act particularly burdensome on us as compared to other public companies because a target business, such as APRINOIA, with which we seek to complete the Proposed Business Combination or another Initial Business Combination may not be in compliance with the provisions of the Sarbanes-Oxley Act regarding adequacy of its internal controls.
 The development of the internal control of any such entity to achieve compliance with the Sarbanes-Oxley Act may increase the time and costs necessary to complete any such acquisition.

-If we pursue a target company with operations or opportunities outside of the United States for our Initial Business Combination, we may face additional burdens in connection with investigating, agreeing to and completing such initial business combination, and if we effect such initial business combination, we would be subject to a variety of additional risks that may negatively impact our operations.
+If we pursue a target company with operations or opportunities outside of the United States for our Initial Business Combination, as with the Proposed Business Combination, we may face additional burdens in connection with investigating, agreeing to and completing the Proposed Business Combination or such other Initial Business Combination, and if we effect the Proposed Business Combination or such other Initial Business Combination, we would be subject to a variety of additional risks that may negatively impact our operations.

-If we pursue a target a company with operations or opportunities outside of the United States for our Initial Business Combination, we would be subject to risks associated with cross-border business combinations, including in connection with investigating, agreeing to and completing our Initial Business Combination, conducting due diligence in a foreign jurisdiction, having such transaction approved by any local governments, regulators or agencies and changes in the purchase price based on fluctuations in foreign exchange rates.
+In connection with the Proposed Business Combination with APRINOIA we will be, and if we do not complete the Proposed Business Combination and pursue another target company with operations or opportunities outside of the United States for our Initial Business Combination, we would be, subject to risks associated with cross-border business combinations, including in connection with investigating, agreeing to and completing the Proposed Business Combination or another Initial Business Combination, conducting due diligence in a foreign jurisdiction, having such transaction approved by any local governments, regulators or agencies and changes in the purchase price based on fluctuations in foreign exchange rates.

-If we effect our Initial Business Combination with such a company, we would be subject to any special considerations or risks associated with companies operating in an international setting, including any of the following:
+If we effect the Proposed Business Combination with APRINOIA, or another Initial Business Combination with a company with operations or opportunities outside of the United States, we would be subject to any special considerations or risks associated with companies operating in an international setting, including any of the following:

-- · costs and difficulties inherent in managing cross-border business operations; - · rules and regulations regarding currency redemption; - complex corporate withholding taxes on individuals; - · laws governing the manner in which future business combinations may be effected; - · exchange listing and/or delisting requirements; - · tariffs and trade barriers; - · regulations related to customs and import/export matters; - local or regional economic policies and market conditions; - · unexpected changes in regulatory requirements; - · longer payment cycles; - · tax issues, such as tax law changes and variations in tax laws as compared to the United States; - · currency fluctuations and exchange controls;

-- · rates of inflation;

-- challenges in collecting accounts receivable;

-- cultural and language differences;

-- · employment regulations;

-- underdeveloped or unpredictable legal or regulatory systems;
+- · costs and difficulties inherent in managing cross-border business operations; - rules and regulations regarding currency redemption; - · complex corporate withholding taxes on individuals; - · laws governing the manner in which future business combinations may be effected; - exchange listing and/or delisting requirements; - tariffs and trade barriers; - · regulations related to customs and import/export matters; - local or regional economic policies and market conditions; - · unexpected changes in regulatory requirements; - longer payment cycles; - tax issues, such as tax law changes and variations in tax laws as compared to the United States; - · currency fluctuations and exchange controls; - rates of inflation; - · challenges in collecting accounts receivable; - · cultural and language differences; - · employment regulations; - · underdeveloped or unpredictable legal or regulatory systems; - corruption; - protection of intellectual property; - · social unrest, crime, strikes, riots and civil disturbances; - regime changes and political upheaval; - · terrorist attacks, natural disasters and wars; and - · deterioration of political relations with the United States.

-- corruption;

-- · protection of intellectual property;

-- social unrest, crime, strikes, riots and civil disturbances;

-- · regime changes and political upheaval;

-- · terrorist attacks, natural disasters and wars; and

-- · deterioration of political relations with the United States.